- Microsoft sold MSN China to its local partner as it is reconsidering its current China strategy.

 - Despite a tough operating environment, Microsoft plans to re-think its strategy in an attractive Chinese market.

 - One of the strategies is to focus on small but performing assets and dispose underperforming ones.

 The transaction was no surprise to the market.
 Microsoft has announced earlier this year that they plan to shut down their MSN China portal, though the company’s officials did not provide any explanation.
 It is reasonable to assume that the reason why Microsoft decided to quit on the web portal is because of China’s tight regulatory environment.
-Other US technology companies including Alphabet Inc-C (NSDQ:GOOG), Amazon (NSDQ:AMZN) and eBay (NSDQ:EBAY) have had similar experiences in China.
+Other US technology companies including Alphabet Inc-C (NASDAQ:GOOG), Amazon (NASDAQ:AMZN) and eBay (NASDAQ:EBAY) have had similar experiences in China.

 China Strategy Version 2.0